What is a Cataract?

 How are Cataracts Removed?

-Every human eye is just a bit different in terms of size, depth, and other key features.
-Utilizing the latest instruments, the surgeon takes precise measurements of your eye prior to cataract surgery and plans the procedure to produce the best possible outcome.
+Every human eye is a bit different in terms of size, depth, and other key features.
+Utilizing the latest instruments and testing, the surgeon takes precise measurements of your eye prior to cataract surgery and plans the procedure to produce the best possible outcome.

 Cataract surgery is performed as an outpatient procedure, with local anesthesia used to numb the area.
 After making a tiny incision, the surgeon uses an ultrasonic instrument to emulsify the lens material (this is called Phacoemulsification or Phaco).
 The surgeon aspirates the material out of the eye through the tiny incision, which requires no stitches.